 Why have a massage?

-People come for a massage for a number of reasons.
 We believe that an effective and healing massage comes from listening to the clients’ issues, identifying their particular areas of focus and working to the depth required.

 It is a way of connecting and communicating through healing touch.
 It takes account of the emotional state of the individual.